linode/docs/docs/platform/object-storage/how-to-use-object-storage-acls-and-bucket-policies/index.md

 1. The canonical ID of the owner of the bucket is the long string of letters, dashes, and numbers found in the line labeled `ACL`, which in this case is `a0000000-000a-0000-0000-00d0ff0f0000`.

-1. Alternatively, you *may* be able to retrieve the canonical ID by `curl`ing a bucket and retrieving the Owner ID field from the returned XML.
+1. Alternatively, you *may* be able to retrieve the canonical ID by curling a bucket and retrieving the Owner ID field from the returned XML.
 This method is an option when both of these conditions are true:

     - The bucket has objects within it and has already been set to public (with a command like `s3cmd setacl s3://other-users-bucket --acl-public`).
     - The bucket has not been set to serve static websites.